Boroughbridge: Early

 A line of three menhirs, or standing stones, known as the Devil's Arrows, believed to have been erected in the Bronze Age, can be found on the outskirts of Boroughbridge, by the side of the A1.
 The tallest stone is 22 ft tall.
 The stones are of millstone grit, probably quarried from Plompton, the closest source of this material.
 The stones stand on an almost north–south alignment, with the central stone slightly offset.
 The first reference to the stones is from the journal of a fisherman, Peter Frankck, who visited Boroughbridge in 1694 and claims he saw seven stones.
 The antiquarian John Leyland saw four stones, which is the verifiable number.
 The absent fourth stone stood close to the central stone and was dug out and broken up, allegedly by treasure hunters.
 Most of it was used to build Peg Bridge, which crosses the River Tutt as it enters the town.
 According to tradition the top of the fourth stone was to be found in the grounds of Aldborough Hall, which stands between Boroughbridge and Aldborough.

 Medieval

-Boroughbridge was not mentioned in Domesday Book but was later described as part of the manor of Aldborough.
-In 1229 Boroughbridge, as part of the manor of Aldborough, was granted to Hubert de Burgh, but was forfeited a few years later by his son, who fought against the king at the Battle of Evesham.
+Boroughbridge was not mentioned in Domesday Book of 1086, but was later described as part of the manor of Aldborough.
+In 1229 Boroughbridge, as part of the manor of Aldborough, was granted to Hubert de Burgh, but was forfeited a few years later by his son, who fought against the king at the Battle of Evesham in 1265.
 It then remained a royal manor until Charles I granted it to several citizens of London.

+St James' Church, Boroughbridge originated as a Norman chapel-of-ease to St Andrew's Church, Aldborough, but was rebuilt on a new site in 1852.
+The Borough Bridge was in existence in the 12th century, and the current structure dates from 1562.

 In 1318 Boroughbridge was devastated by the Scots under Sir James Douglas following the Capture of Berwick upon Tweed.

 In 1322 the Battle of Boroughbridge took place as King Edward II overpowered Thomas, Earl of Lancaster, bringing about the end of Edward II's retaliation against those who had opposed him in the Despenser War of 1321–22.
+The Battle Cross, commemorating the event, was erected in the market square, but was moved to Aldborough in 1852.